katarinarosiak/tic_tac_toe_console/README.md

 - counting points
 - choosing between playing with human or with AI
-- choosing level of the game between easy, hard and extreme The extreme level of the game uses minimax algorythm creating unbitable AI so that each game will end either with a tie or a win for the computer.
+- choosing level of the game between easy, hard and extreme The extreme level of the game uses minimax algorythm creating unbeatable AI so that each game will end either with a tie or a win for the computer.